Woodworking Classes in Maryland with Training Overviews

 St. Mary's College of Maryland

 St. Mary's City is home to St. Mary's College of Maryland, where individuals can study sculpture through the bachelor's degree program in art.
 An introductory sculpture course allows students the option of creating sculpture from either metal or wood.
 Techniques in carving, armature construction and sculpting the human form are addressed in this class.
 Students can also work with wood through advanced sculpture classes and independent studio projects.

 This university, located in Towson, offers a bachelor's degree program in art and design with a concentration in sculpture.
 One of the required courses addresses the process and concept of wood and woodcarving.
 Other courses in the program cover topics in wood fabrication, woodcarving, figure modeling, metal, drawing and the history of modern design.
 Sculpture internships are available, and students have the chance to compete in art exhibitions with students from other art schools.

 University of Maryland

-At the University of Maryland in College Park, both undergraduate and graduate sculpture students have access to a woodshop with an assortment of saws, a joiner, a planer, handheld tools and sanders.
+At the University of Maryland in College Park, both undergraduate and graduate sculpture students in the B.A. and MFA programs in art have access to a woodshop with an assortment of saws, a joiner, a planer, handheld tools and sanders.
 One of the undergraduate sculpture courses deals specifically with wood and mixed media.
 Those who would like to complete work in private studios and participate in an honors seminar might be interested in the school's honors program, which is only offered to a select number of students.

 School Comparison: At a Glance